Redwood City Seed Company,

 If the wholesale price of a wildcrafted braid is $2, then a single acre could yield $80,000 worth of braids, one of the world's most valuable legal field-crop plants.
 Growing sweetgrass braids, has a good potential for making additional part-time income.

-Archie Fire Lame Deer and Richard Erdoes in their 1992 book "Gift of Power, The Life and Teachings of a Lakota Medicine Man" suggests that you always dry your sweetgrass in the sun, and when you make your braids or bundles, you use a particular number of sweetgrass stems.
+Archie Fire Lame Deer and Richard Erdoes in their 1992 book "Gift of Power, The Life and Teachings of a Lakota Medicine Man" suggests that you always dry your sweetgrass in the sun.
+He also writes that when you make your braids or bundles, you use a particular number of sweetgrass stems.

 Harvesting, drying with